ConfoederatioVF/Stadester/README.md

 <div align = "center">Figure 2.
 Global distributions of urban population information for benchmark years.
 Note that GHSL lacks data fidelity early on for cities in the New World between 1975-1985, resulting in centre of gravity changes.</div>
 <br>

-Area, density, RNI, and geospatial distributions of population within cities are also available at annual resolution starting from 1800AD.
-Note that rasters have only been outputted for the subset of HYDE years from 3000BC-2025AD, and that you must dynamically generate rasters outside of this subset via the provided CLI in `autorun.bat`.

 Two versions of Stadestér are provided: Stadestér Base (which does not merge Stadestér with GHSL post-1975), and Stadestér-GHSL (which utilises GHSL post-1975).
 There is additionally the option to generate a non-agglomerative corrected version from the CLI by calling `console generateNonMetroCorrectedBase()`.
 By comparison, `console generateMetroCorrectedBase()` generates the default corrected version of Stadestér.